 Full course description

 Learners will learn the key components of the Food and Drug Administration's (FDA) Food Safety Modernization Act as it applies to school and community gardens and farms.
 According to the Centers for Disease Control and Prevention (CDC; 2021), nearly 1 in 6 people get sick with foodborne illnesses in the United States.
-This course will provide foundational considerations to food safety and food handling in school and community gardens.
+This course will provide foundational considerations for food safety and food handling in school and community gardens.
 Throughout the course, learners will gain exposure to the seven FSMA rules and create an outline of important considerations to implement food safety practices in their school garden or their home agricultural projects.
 This course is designed for high school educators who teach courses related to food safety and safe food handling for school gardens or farms.

 By the end of this course, learners should be able to: